Labour grassroots members demand U.N. backing for Syria air strikes

 Prime Minister David Cameron has said he sees a strong case for extending British air strikes to Syria from Iraq, but wants to make sure he has Labour's support before he seeks parliamentary approval.
 He has not set a date for a vote.

-"I want to build the international alliance for taking action against ISIL (Islamic State)," Cameron told Sky News.

-"But we have to be clear, U.N. security council resolutions have been blocked time after time by Russia so I feel Labour are in danger of opting out of what is a vital debate for the safety of our world."

-However, the verdict of the Labour grass-root members might be of limited significance after senior Corbyn ally John McDonnell said on Tuesday that Labour lawmakers should vote in parliament according to their conscience.
+Senior Corbyn ally John McDonnell said on Tuesday he backed allowing Labour MPs to vote according to their conscience.